photo: Mana Kaasik

 BIOGRAPHY

-Katarina Jerinic makes photographs, maps and ephemera about built landscapes and the past, present and possible of particular places.
+Katarina Jerinic makes work about the landscape on streets and sidewalks.
 Her solo exhibitions and projects include SPACES, Cleveland, OH; Baxter St at CCNY, New York; Marjorie Barrick Museum of Art at University of Nevada Las Vegas; and a public project along the Gowanus Canal, Brooklyn, NY supported by NYC Department of Transportation Art Program and community partners.
 Her work has been included in exhibitions at PS122 Gallery, New York; BRIC, Brooklyn, NY; Queens Museum, NY; Bronx Museum of the Arts, NY; Proteus Gowanus, Brooklyn, NY; and other institutions and galleries nationally.
 Her projects have been supported by Puffin Foundation, Teaneck, NJ; Times Square Alliance, New York, NY; Brooklyn Arts Council, NY and chashama, New York, NY.
 Residencies include Wave Hill, Bronx, NY; SPACES, Cleveland, OH; Baxter St at Camera Club of New York, NY; Center for Book Arts, New York, NY; Lower Manhattan Cultural Council, New York, NY; and MacDowell, Peterborough, NH.
 Her work has been discussed in Hyperallergic, New York Magazine, Washington City Paper, Washington Post, Philadelphia Inquirer, and more.
 Jerinic has an MFA in Photography and Related Media from School of Visual Arts and a BA in History from American University.
 She lives and works in Brooklyn, NY.

 .